blha303/getlyrics/README.rst

       -h, --help            show this help message and exit -i INDEX, --index INDEX
-                            Specify song index, if multiple results are returned
+                            Specify song index, if multiple results are returned -u, --get-url         Returns the URL for the lyrics (instead of lyrics)

     Data loaded from AZLyrics.com.
 Used without permission.
 This is effectively a shortcut for opening a browser, but I guess it does skip loading ads.